 As early as 1989 the British medical journal Lancet reported that half of forty IBS subjects treated with hypnotherapy over a seven week period enjoyed improved health, and eleven of those became almost symptom free.
 Dr. Peter Whorwell first introduced hypnosis at the University Hospital of South Manchester in 1984.
 Dr. Whorwell, a gastroenterologist, then presented his results of more than 20 years of research on IBS and he says that hypnosis can not only improve the symptoms of Irritable Bowel Syndrome, but can alter the underlying physical problems that cause the symptoms.

 The ABC report by Tracy Bowden on the 27th of April 2017 demonstrates that gut directed hypnotherapy has been proven to be just as good as the recognised 'gold standard' Low FODMAP diet for the treatment of irritable bowel syndrome with a substantiated 72% improvement on global gut symptoms.

-Contact Karen personally on 0409 777 116 to book in for your private and completely confidential treatment.
+Contact Transformational Therapy and speak to Karen personally on 0409 777 116 to book in for your private, confidential consultation.